 Cats are chronically dehydrated and don’t have a high thirst-drive which is something else we consider when feeding the cats in our care.
 Cats who live outdoors and hunt for their meals, get most of their water through their prey.
 All our cats get at least a small amount of canned or raw food every day.
 These foods are higher in moisture and more closely mimic the moisture content of an animal that a cat would catch and eat.
 One of our foster homes also adds water to the canned and raw food and makes it soupy to increase the cats’ water intake even more!
 Some of our favorite brands of canned and raw cat food are the following:

-Dry food is not ideal for cats but is more convenient and all of our foster homes feed some amount of dry food (unless there is a medical reason to only feed canned/raw).
-Taste of the Wild Lowland Creek is the dry food that many of our foster homes use.
+Dry food is actually inappropriate for cats but is convenient and cost effective, and all of our foster homes feed some amount of dry food (unless there is a medical reason to only feed canned/raw).
+Stella & Chewy’s raw coated chicken (or salmon) is the dry food that many of our foster homes use.
 It has a good meat content but is also affordable, especially when feeding multiple cats.
-Stella and Chewy’s is another brand whose dry food seems to be extremely palatable for a lot of cats and many of ours enjoy that brand as well.
+Taste of the Wild and Victor are other brands whose dry food seem to be extremely palatable for a lot of cats and some of ours enjoy that brand as well.

 Beyond what you feed your new family member, you should also give some thought to HOW you feed your new family member.
 Both cats’ and dogs’ minds are wired to “work” for their food by hunting.
 When we take them into our homes, their opportunities to work for their meals often completely vanish.
 This can be incredibly detrimental to their mental state, especially for cats, and allowing them the chance to work for meals often resolves or reduces behavioral problems.
 Additionally, “scarf and barf” is a common complaint for cat parents and occasionally for dog parents as well.
 Working for food effectively slows how quickly a pet eats and often completely eliminates this issue.